amruthab47/interioross-frontend/README.md

 VITE_API_URL=http://localhost:5000
 ```

-Update the API URL if your backend is hosted elsewhere.
+Update the API URL if your backend is running on a different host.

 ---

-## Run the development server
+## Run the Development Server

 ```bash
 npm run dev